Baked, Crispy Tempeh Bacon

 Tempeh is a vegan protein that’s made with whole, fermented soybeans.
 These beans are packed into firm blocks prior to their fermentation process.

-Unlike tofu, which is also made from soybeans, tempeh is dense and textured.
+Unlike tofu, which is also made with soybeans, tempeh is dense and textured.

 Tempeh has an earthy, and sometimes a nutty, flavor.
-If it isn’t cooked for long enough, it can have a slightly bitter flavor; in some recipes, steaming the tempeh prior to marinating and cooking can offset this.
+If it isn’t cooked for long enough, it can be a little bitter.
+That bitterness can be offset by steaming the tempeh before cooking, marinating it in something flavorful, or both.

 A glass mason jar has been filled with a dark brown marinade.